Background & Aims

 - Promote, foster and develop the discipline of haematology in all its aspect

 - Provide support and advocacy for research in haematology

 - Promote excellence and advocate for improvement in the care of patients with hematologic diseases

 - Encourage, stimulate and foster education and interest in haematology amongst medical and nursing professionals, scientists and the wider community

 - Provide opportunities for haematologists, scientists, nurses, students and other interested parties to meet to promote scientific communication and education in the field of haematology

 - Foster national and international collaboration in haematology research and practice

-The Memorandum of HSANZ describes in detail the purposes or "objects" of the Society.
+The Constitution of HSANZ describes in detail the purposes or "objects" of the Society.